-(2) Papers should not be served sufficiently close to a court appearance so as to inhibit the ability of opposing counsel to prepare for that appearance or, where permitted by law, to respond - ability of opposing countest to prepare to the papers.

-(3) Papers should not be served in order to take advantage of an opponent's known absence from the office or at a time or in a manner designed to inconvenience an adversary, such as late on Friday afternoon or the day preceding a secular or religious holiday.

-(4) Service should be made personally or by facsimile transmission when it is likely that
+party receiving the papers.
+(2) Papers should not be served sufficiently close to a court appearance so as to inhibit the ability of opposing counsel to prepare for that appearance or, where permitted by law, to respond ability of opposing connex to prepare the served in order to take advantage of an opponent's known absence (3) Papers should not be served in order to take advantage of an opponent's known absence from the office or at a time or in a manner designed to inconvenience an adversary, such as late on Friday aftermoon or the day preceding a secular or religious holiday.
+(4) Service should be made personally or by fassimile transmission when it is likely that

-- Fee dispute between attorney acting as SRL and contractor total payment to date \$92,651 - Contractor is unlicensed - Attorney SRL files suit, and prevails - Attorney files attorney fee motion seeking \$271.530 in fees - Court permits briefing with 10 pages of text filing.
+- Fee dispute between attorney acting as SRL and contractor total payment to date \$92,651 - Contractor is unlicensed - Attorney SRL files suit, and prevails - Attorney files attorney fee motion seeking \$271,530 in fees - Court permits briefing with 10 pages of text filing.
 Attorney SRL files: - 11 pages of text, plus 400 pages of supplemental papers - Increases fee request - Accuses defense counsel of witness tampering, making frivolous comments, and improper tactics "typical" of those employed by defense counsels